nihatsen/brain-reader/README.md

 Very simple actually.

 So basically, anyone can spy on people through their phone getting their most private thoughts with a simple software on their phone.
 If you do not want an AI to know about your most private thoughts you can degoogle your phone.. haha.

-This is NOT a conspiracy theory.
-IT IS REAL.
-DO NOT take this as a joke.